I think you will agree with me when I say:

 It takes a great deal of strength, willpower, and faith on your part to see it through.
 And out of those three things, faith is the most important.

-If you’re going into this “half-heartedly” then you’re wasting your time… you’re going to crack at some point and reach out to him – and like I said before, it’s a big mistake because he’ll think you’re playing games and it will backfire.
+If you’re going into the No Contact Rule “half-heartedly” then you’re wasting your time… you’re going to crack at some point and reach out to him – and like I said before, it’s a big mistake because he’ll think you’re playing games and it will backfire.

 However if you’ve made up your mind that you’re willing to stick to your guns and see through this till the end.